and-cuau/MissionSimulator/README.md

 # Mission Simulator

-This application is designed to simulate launching and tracking missions as well as assigning personnel, assets and objectives.
+This application is designed to simulate launching and tracking of concurrent missions with sequential objectives as well as assigning personnel, assets and objectives.

 ## Recorded Demonstration

 The following video demonstrates viewing, scheduling, and launching/tracking three missions.
 Missions are executed concurrently.
-This video is not intended to demonstrate all features of the program.
+This video is not intended to demonstrate all features of the application.

 https://drive.google.com/drive/folders/1GnSWPNRbtU1FqKLjKARThEJgs3slpXl8